mjopenglsdl/apollo_windows/README.md

 ## Progress
-Currently I have successfilly compiled the core lib **libcyber.dll** as and have the *mainboard* program to run.
-I have commented out some Linux specific code to make it compile.
+Currently I have successfully compiled the core lib **libcyber.dll** as and have the *talker* and *listener* example programs to run.
+It works on Linux as well.
+I have commented out some Linux specific code to make the windows version compile.
 There is still some further work.

 ## Windows environment